10 Days of Silence at a Buddhist Retreat in Thailand

 Suan Mokkh, near Surat Thani in central Thailand, is 10 hours by train or bus or an hour by air south of Bangkok.
 From Surat Thani, head northwest.
 Finding the right bus and the right stop is easy; everyone knows it.

 Suan Mokkh does not accept reservations, lists no phone number, and probably will not respond to written inquiries.
-It does offer an informative web site, www.suanmokkh.org.
+Suan Mokkh International Dharma Hermitage does offer a website with more details.
 Retreats begin on the first day of every month, as they have for many years.
 Just show up and leave the outside world behind.